gomorpheus/morpheus-docs/provisioning/library/option_types.rst

 DEFAULT CHECKED
  For ``Checkbox`` types, when enabled Checkbox will be checked by default OPTION LIST
- For ``Select`` types, select associated Option List
+ For ``Select`` types, select associated Option List.
+The needed Option List must already exist must already exist if you plan to create an Option Type relying on selct lists.
+DEPENDENT FIELD
+ An associated fieldName that will trigger reloading the Option List based on the chosen selection.
+This option is available in Morpheus version 4.1.0 and greater.

 ..
-NOTE:: ``Select`` Option Types require creation and association of an Option List
+NOTE:: To see an example of an Option Type with a dependent list and how they can be added as a selection when provisioning a custom instance type, see our `Knowledge Base <https://support.morpheusdata.com/s/article/How-to-create-option-lists>`_ article on the subject.